idontnow/installers-4-lutris/README.md

 These scripts are compatible with both native and Flatpak Lutris installations and have been tested exclusively with 64-bit Wine prefixes.

-**The Goal** - to make it easy to install and play vintage Windows games on modern Linux, using automation to install the game files and configure custom settings (along with simple instructions for any manual setup).
+The Goal is to make it easy to install and play vintage Windows games on modern Linux, using automation to install the game files and configure custom settings (along with simple instructions for any manual setup).

 ## Current Installers:
 [Star Wars: Pit Droids ](https://github.com/idontnow/installers-4-lutris/tree/main/star-wars-pit-droids)